-We have financed our operations and capital investments through public and private offerings of our common stock, finance and operating leases, and borrowing under a revolving line of credit and cash flows used in operations, partially offset by cash used in operations.
-In addition to the Company's cash, cash equivalents and restricted cash of \$18.5 million, as of July 3, 2022 other sources of liquidity included a \$15.0 million drawn down from our revolving line of credit ("Revolving Facility") with Heritage Bank of Commerce ("Heritage Bank"), and \$1.6 million in net proceeds from the Company's sale of common stock, of which \$1.5 million represented a registered direct offering in February 2022.
+We have financed our operations and capital investments through public and private offerings of our common stock, finance and operating leases, and borrowings under a revolving line of credit and cash flows used in operations, partially offset by cash used in operations.
+In addition to the Company's cash, cash equivalents and restricted cash of \$20.0 million, as of October 2, 2022, other sources of liquidity included a \$45.0 million drawn down from our revolving line of credit ("Revolving Facility") with Heritage Bank of Commerce ("Heritage Bank"), and \$4.8 million in net proceeds from the Company's sale of common stock, of which \$4.7 million represented the net proceeds from registered direct offerings.

-On February 9, 2022, the Company entered into common stock purchase agreements with certain investors for the sale of an aggregate of 310,000 shares of common stock, par value \$0.001 in a registered direct offering.
-These share placements resulted in net cash proceeds of approximately \$1.5 million.
-Issuance costs related to this offering were negligible.
-The purchase price for each share of common stock in this placement was \$4.78.
-The Company currently intends to use the net proceeds from the financing for working capital, the development of next generation eFPGA-based products, including AI and open-source hardware or software, and general corporate purposes
+On September 14, 2022 and February 9, 2022, the Company entered into common stock purchase agreements with certain investors for the sale of an aggregate of 487,279 and 310,000 shares of common stock, respectively, par value \$0.001, in registered direct offerings, resulting in net cash proceeds of approximately \$3.2 million and \$1.5 million, respectively.
+Issuance costs related to September 14, 2022 and the February 9, 2022 offering were immaterial.
+The purchase price for each share of common stock in the September 14, 2022 and in the February 9, 2022 placements were \$6.57 and \$4.78, respectively.
+The Company currently intends to use the net proceeds from financings for working capital, the development of next generation eFPGA-based products, including AI and open source hardware or software, and general corporate purposes, and may also use a portion of the net proceeds to acquire and/or license technologies and acquire and/or invest in businesses when the opportunity arises; however, the Company currently has no commitments or agreements and is not involved in any negotiations with respect to any such transactions.

-We were in compliance with all the Heritage Bank Revolving Facility loan covenants as of July 3, 2022.
-As of July 3, 2022, we had \$15.0 million of outstanding on the Revolving Facility with an interest rate of 5.25%.
+We were in compliance with all the Heritage Bank Revolving Facility loan covenants as of October 2, 2022.
+As of October 2, 2022, we had \$15.0 million of outstanding on the Revolving Facility with an interest rate of 6.75%.